machinable-org/machinable/docs/guide/tasks.md

 <<< @/.vuepress/includes/tasks/yaml_inline_version.py

-However, rather than dealing with python variables, it is more suitable to define version directly in the [machinable.yaml](./machinable-yaml.md#versions).
+However, rather than dealing with python variables, it is more suitable to define versions directly in the [machinable.yaml](./machinable-yaml.md#versions).
 To define a version, specify the configuration difference under a key that starts with `~`.

 ```yaml
 components: